-Highlight the solutions We know this information can be scary for kids, so it's important to give them hope and reassurance for a positive future.
+Highlight the solutions

+We know this information can be scary for kids, so it's important to give them hope and reassurance for a positive future.
 Tell them about the amazing progress being made by people who are tackling climate change...

+Clean energy

-Clean energy Explain that energy makes our modern world go round, then ask your kids to think of things they do that use energy.
+Explain that energy makes our modern world go round, then ask your kids to think of things they do that use energy.
 Tell them that while much of our energy currently comes from burning fossil fuels, things are changing.
+Cleaner, greener, renewable energy options like solar, wind and wave power, and electric vehicles are becoming more accessible!

+Sustainability

-Cleaner, greener, renewable energy options like solar, wind and wave power, as well as electric vehicles, are becoming more accessible!
-Sustainability Explain that governments, organisations and people are pledging to act sustainably - which means behaving in a way that doesn't harm the TOP TIP!
-Inspire kids further by giving them role models to aspire to.
-Check out our Planet Heroes resources to find out about awesome people like Greta Thunberg and David Attenborough, who are working to make a difference in the world. planet.
+Explain that governments, organizations and people are pledging to act sustainably - which means behaving in a way that doesn't harm the

+TOP TIP!

+planet.
 There are already brilliant plans and targets in place around the world, from reducing greenhouse gases, to wasting less and reusing more.
 And that includes Mattel!
 You can read more about our sustainability commitments at corporate.mattel.com/ en-us/citizenship.
 Rewilding Many of the wild places in our world have natural tools for tackling climate change!
 Explain that forests, wetlands and oceans absorb and trap carbon dioxide (a major greenhouse gas), stopping it from reaching our atmosphere.
 Charities, scientists, and conservationists are safe-guarding and restoring wild spaces like these - which are important homes for animals, too.
 Inventions Super smart people are working hard to tackle climate change, bursting with brilliant ideas for how to make things better!
 Tell your kids about some of the incredible inventions people have come up with to help tackle climate change, like giant machines that suck carbon dioxide out of the air, to energy-saving street lamps that only come on when someone's nearby!